 Deciding between a hybrid migration or a full migration depends on your unique business and technical requirements.
 Keep in mind that your cloud migration won’t likely be an instant cutover of all your existing systems.
 Instead, it will likely be a journey over a number of months or years.

-Like every decision you make about your business, this one also relies on a deep understanding of your unique circumstance.
-Would hybrid cloud migration be enough to enable your company to meet your customers’ needs, or would a full one be the better choice?
+Like every decision you make about your business, this one also relies on a deep understanding of your unique circumstances.
+Would hybrid cloud migration be enough to enable your company to meet your customers’ needs or would a full one be the better choice?